 Best massage guns

-1. Best overall: Theragun PRO Deep Tissue Muscle Treatment Massage Gun
+Best for athletes: Theragun PRO Deep Tissue Muscle Treatment Massage Gun

 The Theragun PRO is the latest massage gun by Therabody, a tech wellness company with devices popularly used by professional athletes and celebrities alike, including the NBA's Kyrie Irving and pop star Adam Levine.